-A The District
+A. The District

-The CLATSOP COUNTY RURAL LAW ENFORCEMENT DISTRICT was formed for the purpose of enhancing law enforcement in the rural areas of Clatsop County.
-The District has a five person elected Advisory Board that makes budget recommendations to the Clatsop County Budget Committee
+The CLATSOP COUNTY ROAD DISTRICT #1 was formed for the purpose of enhancing and maintaining the rural areas of Clatsop County.
+The District has a five-person elected Advisory Board that makes budget recommendations to the Clatsop County Budget Committee.